 Preliminary, unpublished research suggests the relationship of the CYA: DPD-FC ratio to HOCl, of HOCl to Disinfection rates, and of relative risk due to regular fecal sloughing at low HOCl concentrations.
 Additional research should refine the factors used in the relative risk model and validate the model by comparing model predictions with experimental data.
 Further research should be done with fecal incidents and the effects of HOCl concentrations on Disinfection byproducts and Contaminant removal.
 Additionally, a test kit should be developed to test lower and higher concentrations of CYA.
 During RWI outbreaks, it is strongly recommended that the investigation team measure CYA concentrations.

+5.7.3.1.3.3 CYA Limit in Aquatic Venues

+Cyanuric acid (CYA) (CAS# 108-80-5) has undergone a peer-reviewed risk assessment to establish an oral reference dose (RfD) of 1.3 mg/kg-day.
+The risk assessment’s key study identified the critical effect as decreased survival in male rats and lesions of the urinary tract and heart.
+Using the default relative source contribution of 20%, the allowable systemic exposure from swimming pools and spas is 0.26 mg/kg-day.
+Using the EPA SWIMMODEL (2003a) equations and assumptions from NSF/ANSI/CAN 50, Section 27, a concentration limit for exposure in pool and spa water was established.
+Multiple populations and age groups are considered, and adult competitive swimmers are the most susceptible group for cumulative daily exposure.
+The allowable concentration in pool and spa water is limited to 300 mg/L in order to avoid adverse health effects with chronic exposure.

+The effective dose of cyanuric acid for stabilization of chlorine-based disinfectants is far below 300 mg/L. In order to reduce health risks to swimmers, aquatic venues should be closed when the cyanuric acid concentration exceeds the 300 mg/L limit.

 5.7.3.1.4 Compressed Chlorine Gas

 Installation/use of compressed Chlorine gas is prohibited for new Aquatic Facilities.
 However, there are existing facilities that continue to use these gas systems.
 Because of the potential hazard, it is important that existing facilities meet storage, ventilation, handling, and operator training requirements if use is to continue.
 If these requirements are not met, use must be discontinued, and a properly designed/sized and approved disinfectant system must be installed.
 The following design criteria from an existing health code provide additional details for consideration when evaluating acceptability of an existing compressed gas installation.